artefactual/atom-docs/user-manual/access-content/navigate.rst

 When selecting from the Manage menu's :term:`drop-down <drop-down menu>`, the user is redirected to a browse page for the selected :term:`entity` or record type.
-Users can also access the :term:`Jobs <job>` page for managing asynchrononous jobs run in the background - for more information, see:
+Users can also access the :term:`Jobs <job>` page for managing asynchronous jobs run in the background - for more information, see:
 :ref:`manage-jobs`

 The Manage menu is distinct from the :term:`Browse menu` (available next to